Becoming a Psychologist in Wisconsin

 If you are concerned about being accepted to a doctoral program in Psychology after completing your bachelor’s degree due to lower or insufficient academic achievement, you may want to apply to master’s programs first.

 Capella University is accredited by the Higher Learning Commission and offers several online bachelor’s, master’s and doctoral programs in psychology including both clinical and non-clinical specializations.
 Capella University also offers three online CACREP-accredited programs: MS in Clinical Mental Health Counseling, MS in School Counseling, and PhD in Counselor Education and Supervision, as well as a COAMFTE-accredited program, MS in Marriage and Family Therapy.
-Click here to contact Capella University and request information about their programs.

 Step 6: Meet doctoral requirements.
 Your program will include a dissertation; it may include a master’s level thesis as well.
 Your early practical experiences may be termed practicum or externship.
 The Wisconsin Board does not credit them toward your supervised practice requirement.
 However, the depth and breadth of your experience, as well as the references you secure, can help you attain a competitive internship.